cwhiteley/CSV-Enrollment-for-pK-12/enrollment-csv.md

 > "John ""The Original"" Doe"
 + Data fields that contain commas characters must be surrounded by double-quores.
 > "Apt 1234, 5th Street"
-+ Data fields marked as Date must be formated as a ISO 8601 Date YYYY-MM-DD.
++ Data fields marked as Date must be formatted as a ISO 8601 Date YYYY-MM-DD.
 > 2014-12-25
 + Data fields marked as Boolean can have a value of "Yes", "No", "Unknown", or empty